 - URL to check: If not testing the default index page, specify the exact url to test.

 - Text to match: By default, the HTTP status code (404, 200, etc) is used to determine whether an HTTP host is available.
-Use this field if instead of checking the response code, you want to specifiy text that should be returned in the html.
+Use this field if instead of checking the response code, you want to specify text that should be returned in the html.

 - Send notification messages to: The email address where notifications will be sent.